-John B. Palmer, III is a partner and business lawyer with Foley & Lardner LLP where his experience in the sports industry includes providing tax advice with regard to franchise acquisitions; and tax planning in order to deal with the tax implications raised by media and other deals including sponsorship agreements.
-John has worked on a number of deals that involved complex tax structure relating to league revenue sharing rules.
-He is chair of the firm’s Tax Practice and a member of the Sports Industry Team.
+John has extensive experience in the sports industry, providing tax advice with regard to major and minor league franchise acquisitions, as well as tax planning in order to deal with the tax implications raised by media and other deals including sponsorship agreements.
+John is former chair of the firm’s Tax Practice and a member of the Sports Industry Team.